 - How can I show I’m a relatively safe lending risk without a credit history?

-- Would a secured or unsecured loan be preferable if I don’t have any credit history?
+- Would a secured or unsecured loan be preferable if I don’t have a credit history?

 Why is having a credit history beneficial when applying for a loan?